andrewrichardson701/Stockbase/README.md

 - mysqldump of new changes added.
 - Changes noted in the update bash file
 - Admin page now shows larger tables better
+- Admin page now has an authentication section for toggling 2FA globally.
+- All swipe card code has been commented out as this is likely not going to be used.
+Can be removed later.

 </details>
 <details>